APLMOOC/APLMOOC/docs/course/ch4/write.md

     OG CPD HXQO
     ```

-    Hint: One way is to use ∊ member of and +\ plus scan
+    Hint: One way is to create a random string of the right length including spaces, then use the function of the previous exercise to place the spaces

     <div class="problem">
         <span class="problemspan">PHRASE←</span>